EvSivtsova/ratify-app/README.md

 ![Ratify logo](https://imgur.com/o2l8trs.png)
 Welcome to the Ratify!

-The exotic pet owner's companion app- not just for rats!
+The exotic pet owner's companion app - not just for rats!

 Ratify is a mobile app created to allow ease of use for owners of exotic pets to quickly and easily: